10xdevcoder/playart/README.md

 ### Project info

-project created by praise with mentoring from 0xProf (ozipraisegod@gmail.com, you can also create an issue to contact me (i montor all my repos))
+project created by praise (ozipraisegod@gmail.com, you can also create an issue to contact me (i monitor all my repos))

-- This project uses NFT.storage to store the metadata following the ERC1155 format.
+- This project uses Web3.storge to store the metadata in the following format.

 ```js
 const artStructure = {